blue-sky-r/mpv/scripts/README.md

 * [channel-by-name.lua](channel-by-name.lua) - Lua script
 * [channel-by-name.conf](channel-by-name.conf) - default config as template for user config

-Example `Assign iPTV channel "CBC News" to RC button "0"`
+Example `Assign iPTV channel "CBC News" to the RC (remote controller) button "0"`

 * copy channel-by-name.lua to your `scripts/` directory
-* add following line to `input.conf` file:
+* add following line to the `input.conf` file:

     ```
     0 script-message-to channel_by_name channel "CBC News"
     ```

-* make sure there is "CBC News" in the `playlist` file like:
+* make sure there is a "CBC News" entry in the `playlist` file, something like:

     ```
     #EXTINF:0,CBC News,,0
     https://nn.geo.cbc.ca/hls/cbc-1080.m3u8
     ```

-* now on any "0" keypress on RC the channel "CBC News" will start playing no matter where it is located (which index/position does it have)
+* from now on the "0" keypress on the RC the channel "CBC News" will start playing no matter where in the playlist it is located
+(which index/position does it have)

-* now you can label key "0" on RC as "CBC News"
+* now you can label the key "0" on the RC as "CBC News" and on update or modify of the playlist and key "0" will stay assigned to the channel "CBC News"

 ### [OSD Clock](osd-clock.lua)